WoodcraftWorld/MusicStatus/README.md

 # MusicStatus
 warning: fully vibe coded with Gemini\
-I wanted it to work on mac and I only know how to make interfaces with WinForms C#\
+I need it to work on Mac and I only know how to make interfaces with WinForms C#\
-XIB is pretty simple and like WinForms, but I have no clue about Objective C.
+XIB is pretty simple and like WinForms, but I have no clue about Objective C.\
+I will likely learn Objective C in the future as it seems rather similar to Java or C# so there might not be much of a learning curve.